Fungal toenail infection in athlete's foot , podiatrist athlete's foot

 How do I get rid of Athlete’s Foot?

 This is a question we get asked a lot!
-Some of the most common conditions we see in clinic are athlete’s foot and fungal nail infections.
+Some of the most common conditions we see in our clinic are athlete’s foot and fungal nail infections.
 Both are caused by an overgrowth of fungus, and tend to occur together.

 Anyone can get athlete’s foot, or Tinea Pedis, to give it it’s proper name.
 It isn’t just kids with sweaty feet or sporty people!
 It doesn’t always just show up as itching between the toes either.
 Did you know, if you have chronic dry skin that hasn’t improved with regular moisturising, it could be fungal?